jam14d/Dojo/README.md

-# Half Marathon Training Plan App – Project Overview
+# Dojo: Training Plan App

 ## Goal

+_Dojo_ is a half marathon training app being built in Python.
+It's designed for runners like me who want to train smarter—not harder.

-Build a Python-based app that generates a personalized training plan for a half marathon.
-The app should adjust the training schedule based on:
+I'm working to generate a personalized training plan that adjusts the training schedule based on:

 - Injury status (starting with shin splints)
 - Weekly energy levels